Making every journey better

 We always look forward to welcoming to you Heathrow so you can see the difference for yourself.

-The new Terminal 2 opens in 2014 – the latest step in the transformation of Heathrow.
-It has been designed from the outset with the needs of the individual passenger at its heart and with sustainability as a guiding principle.
+The new Terminal 2 opened in 2014 – the latest step in the transformation of Heathrow.
+Home to the Star Alliance, it has been designed from the outset with the needs of the individual passenger at its heart and with sustainability as a guiding principle.

 Each year we welcome around 18.9 million passengers to Terminal 3.
 We know how important a smooth arrival and departure is to your journey and we have invested £106 million to improve your Terminal 3 experience.